semool/MSIAfterburnerScript/README.md

 ## Configuration
 The application is controlled by the `MSIAfterburnerProfileSwitcher.json` file, which will be created with default values on the first run.
-A complete Example Config is placed in the config dir in this Repository.
+A complete Example Config is placed in the config dir in this Repository: [Complete Example Config](https://github.com/semool/MSIAfterburnerScript/blob/main/config/MSIAfterburnerProfileSwitcher-Example.json)

 ```json
 {